sneha3799/sneha3799/README.md

 🚀 Passionate **Machine Learning Engineer & Researcher** | **MEng ECE @ University of Waterloo**
 💡 Exploring the intersection of **Computer Vision, NLP, Time-Series, and Fair ML**
-🌱 Currently working on **algorithmic fairness, causal modeling, and LLM-based applications**
+🌱 Currently working as an **Applied ML Intern** at the Vector Institute

 ---